On Composite Quantum Hypothesis Testing: Examples and extensions

-A more refined analysis of the above calculation also allows to determine the Hoeffding bound as well as the strong converse exponent (cf.~\cite{Audenaert2008,HT14}).
+We note that a more refined analysis of the above calculation allows to determine the Hoeffding bound as well as the strong converse exponent (cf.~\cite{Audenaert2008,HT14}).
 The former gives an operational interpretation to the R\'enyi relative entropy of coherence $D_{s,\cC}(\rho)$, whereas the latter gives an operational interpretation to the sandwiched R\'enyi relative entropies of coherence~\cite{Chitambar16}